CBICA/BrainMaGe/openvino/core-scaling-exp/README.md

 <br> To change the benchmarking configurations: <br>
 Modify the precision (line 7) for which you'd like to run the benchmarking for. (for ex.
 FP32, INT8) <br>
 Modify the num cores configuration (line 16) for which you'd like to run the benchmarking for.
 (A range can be specified for ex: 1 2 4 to run tests for number of cores 1, 2 and 4). <br>

+### To run the script on a DevCloud node
+<br> login to DevCloud and open a new terminal
+<br> Login to the node on which you'd like to run the benchmarking using qsub: qsub -I -l nodes=1:<node ID>
+ <br> cd into the benchmarks script directory and run the core_scale_infer.sh script (Refer to the above run script instructions to make the necessary modifications)